C.S. Lewis and I have something in common: there was a time when each of us became an embarrassment to our friends.

 “An odd by-product of my loss is that I’m aware of being an embarrassment to everyone I meet.
 At work, at the club, in the street, I see people, as they approach me, trying to make up their minds whether they’ll ‘say something about it’ or not.
 I hate it if they do, and if they don’t.
 Some funk it altogether.
 R. has been avoiding me for a week.
 I like best the well brought-up young men, almost boys, who walk up to me as if I were a dentist, turn very red, get it over, and then edge away as quickly as they decently can.
 Perhaps the bereaved ought to be isolated in special settlements like lepers.”

 I became an embarrassment to friends after a sudden unplanned career transition.
-I was not at liberty to share the detailed reasons for the change, which created an opportunity for confusion and speculation.
+Corlette and I chose to not share the full story behind the change, which created an opportunity for confusion and speculation.

 My truest friends said, “I don’t need to know the details, I know you,” and our relationships actually deepened.